folio-org/folio-org.github.io/guides/regular-releases.md

 Hold off feature branches that are not to be included in the release.

-At the specified dates, the platforms (with the lists of versions of modules) are tagged and branched to form the quarterly release.
+At the specified dates, the platforms (with the lists of the specific release versions of modules) are tagged and branched to form the quarterly release.
-The platform-core and platform-complete are branched, and declare the specific versions of each module.
+The FOLIO Release is built daily as part of the [reference environments](/guides/automation/#reference-environments).

 For a module that is released to be part of a quarterly release, use a longer-term [branch](/guidelines/release-procedures/#bug-fix-releases) to track the bug fixes.
 So this is an anticipated bug free and "stable" branch.